14-848-Cloud-Infrastructure-Spring-2023/course-project-option-ii-TonyRays/README.md

 [final_project_video_compressed.mp4](final_project_video_compressed.mp4)

 - 0:00 how to run these applications
-- 2:40 note1 Create a firewall rule to allow traffic to port 5000
+- 2:40 note1 Create a firewall rule to allow TCP connection to port 5000
 - 3:00 note2 how to create Data.zip
 - 3:27 Brief introduction to the first application & dockerFile
 - 4:56 How I create the second application step by step